RodrigoMvs123/Social-Media-Content-Calendar-V1/README.md

 ## Social Media Integration

-This application supports two modes for social media integration:
+This application uses OAuth for real social media integration.

-### Demo Mode
-- Simulates connections without real authentication
-- Enter any username/password to connect
-- Perfect for testing and development
-- No developer accounts or API credentials required

-### OAuth Mode (For Real Integration)
-To use real social media integration:
+To connect your social media accounts:

 1. Register as a developer on each platform:
    - X (formerly Twitter): [X Developer Portal](https://developer.twitter.com/)